oTree-org/oTree/_docs/tutorial.md

 # oTree tutorial

-This tutorial will cover the creation of 2 games: a simple public goods game, and a simple trust game.
+This tutorial will cover the creation of 3 games:

+* Public goods game
+* Trust game
+* Matching pennies

 Before proceeding through this tutorial, install oTree according to the instructions at [http://www.otree.org/download/](http://www.otree.org/download/)